roman-milk/roman-milk.github.io/katie-and-the-girls-night-out.md

  I spent the rest of the day working on the car in the driveway.
 Katie kept coming to the doorway to see where I was.
 She desperately wanted to get out to the mailbox and get that brown envelope, but she couldn't as long as I was in the driveway.
 I knew that when I finally went into the house at five that she had to be a basket case, but I made sure I stayed where she couldn't get out to the mailbox without my seeing her.
 After dinner, as she was putting the dinner dishes in the dishwasher I casually asked her, "I wonder what is in that envelope that you stuffed back into the mailbox?"

  She dropped a glass on the floor and as it broke she turned to me and said, "I don't know what you are talking about."
-Report_Story #2